hebraheem/emil_claim_assessment/README.md

 - Do not use any methods from the underlying library/framework (e.g., Express).
 - Try as much as possible to use DTOs, especially for validation.
+- Use Normal axios for data fetching (alternative would be ReactQuery - for performance optimization.
+However for the current implementation axios is sufficient)

 ---